jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

 +++ {"id": "Kzqlx7fpXRnJ"}

-# Simple diffusion model for image generation in JAX
+# Train a diffusion model for image generation with JAX for AI

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jax-ml/jax-ai-stack/blob/main/docs/source/digits_diffusion_model.ipynb)

-In [Variational autoencoder (VAE) and debugging in JAX](digits_vae.ipynb) you explored a simplified version of a [Variational Autoencoder (VAE)](https://en.wikipedia.org/wiki/Variational_autoencoder) trained on the simple digits data.
-In this tutorial, you will find the steps to develop, train and perform inferences with a simple diffusion model developed with JAX, Flax, NNX and Optax.
-It includes:
+In [Variational autoencoder (VAE) and debugging in JAX](https://jax-ai-stack.readthedocs.io/en/latest/digits_vae.html), we learned how to train a generative model called VAE on a simple digits dataset.
+In this tutorial, we will explore how to develop and train a simple diffusion model for image generation and perform inference using JAX, Flax, NNX and Optax, which includes:

 - Preparing the dataset
 - Developing the custom diffusion model
 - Creating the loss and training functions
-- Perform the model training using Colab TPU v2 as a hardware accelerator
+- Training the model with Google Colab’s Cloud TPU v2
-- Visualizing and tracking your model progress.
+- Visualizing and tracking the model’s progress.

+If you are new to JAX for AI, check out the [first tutorial](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html), which covers neural network building with Flax, Optax and JAX.

 +++ {"id": "gwaaMmjXt7n7"}

-## Setting your environment up
+## Setup

-First you will prepare your development environment.
-You will need to install the required python packages:
+First, let’s install the required Python packages:

 +++ {"id": "_nmgM2aSYAqc"}

-### Installing required modules

 ```{code-cell}
 ---